Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 16.22.40 UTC
+- WIB: Sabtu, 11 Januari 2025 17.19.35 UTC
-- WITA: Sabtu, 11 Januari 2025 17.22.40 UTC
+- WITA: Sabtu, 11 Januari 2025 18.19.35 UTC
-- WIT: Sabtu, 11 Januari 2025 18.22.40 UTC
+- WIT: Sabtu, 11 Januari 2025 19.19.35 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: technology
+Kategori: nature